 create tablespace tb_name datafile ‘/u01/app/oracle/oradata/db11g/tb_name01.dbf’ size 10m auto extend on extent management local; -- (This line optional, default tablespace type is locally managed )

 Dictionary Managed Tablespace

-The Dictionary Managed Tablespace is support backward compatibility, in dictionary managed tablespace extents are managed by the data dictionary, Metadata regarding extent allocation and unallocated extents are either stored in the data dictionary, or in the tablespace itself.
-Tablespaces that record extent allocation in the dictionary, are called dictionary managed tablespaces.
+The Dictionary Managed Tablespace is supported backward compatibility, in dictionary managed tablespace extents are managed by the data dictionary, Metadata regarding extent allocation and unallocated extents are either stored in the data dictionary, or in the tablespace itself.
+Tablespaces that record extent allocation in the dictionary, are called dictionary-managed tablespaces.